 The Key Players

 Distribution in the music industry space is dominated by a few key players who have set the standards for how music is distributed and monetized online.
-Companies like Spotify, Apple Music, and Amazon Music lead the charge, offering vast libraries of music to consumers while providing artists and record labels with robust analytics and revenue opportunities.
+Companies like Spotify, Apple Music, and Amazon Music lead the charge, offering vast music libraries to consumers while providing artists and record labels with robust analytics and revenue opportunities.
 These platforms have changed the landscape of music distribution by creating ecosystems where independent and signed artists alike can thrive.
 Their influence has prompted a shift in how music is marketed, with data-driven strategies becoming crucial for success.

 The Role of Social Media